junwatu/junwatu/README.md

 I live on island called ꦗꦮ ("Jawa" word written in Aksara),

-I ♥ art & anything about programming and currently i do web & game development,
+I ♥ art & anything about programming software and hardware,

 The main project that i'm working on right now is 🚀 [**Pustaka**](https://kalenderjawa.dev) & I write a lot about programming at 🚀 [**Sajen.id**](https://sajen.id),